 For many, the sequel wedding is the chance to have a small, intimate wedding or elopement with their closest.
 For others, they just want to get married but the big party may not be financially viable yet.

 The second wedding is usually a much bigger affair.
 The couple will usually invite many more friends and family to this event.
-They might even enjoy a symbolic wedding ceremony with a much larger reception.
+They might even enjoy a symbolic wedding ceremony led by a celebrant with a much larger reception.